popobg/python-book/book_notes/python-book-notes.md

                            variable = scale_var,
                            maximum = 25,
                            orient = "horizontal",
-                           # the progress bar is full
+                           # the progress bar is full.
                            # if set on "indeterminate",
                            # it is a slider
                            mode = "determinate",